-The dissolved oxygen data used in the WOA18 have been analyzed in a consistent, objective manner on a one-degree latitude-longitude grid at standard depth levels from the surface to a maximum depth of 5500m.
+The WOD18 nutrient data used in the WOA18 have been analyzed in a consistent, objective manner on a one-degree latitude-longitude grid at standard depth levels from the surface to a maximum depth of 5500m.
 The procedures for "all-data" climatologies are identical to those used in the World Ocean Atlas 2013 (WOA13) series (Garcia et al., 2013 a, b).
-Slightly different procedures were followed in earlier analyses (Levitus, 1982; World Ocean Atlas 1994 series [WOA94, Levitus et al., 1994; Levitus and Boyer, 1994 a, b; Conkright et al., 1994]).
-The present analysis uses 102 depth levels for annual and 57 for seasonal and monthly fields.
+Slightly different procedures were followed in earlier analyses (Levitus, 1982;

+World Ocean Atlas 1994 series [WOA94, Levitus et al., 1994; Levitus and Boyer, 1994 a, b; Conkright et al., 1994]).
+WOA18 uses 102 standard depth levels.

-Objective analyses shown in this atlas are constrained by the nature of the historical O2 database (data are non-uniform in space, time, and data quality), characteristics of the objective analysis techniques, and the grid size used.
+Objective analyses shown in this atlas are constrained by the nature of the historical nutrient data base (data are non-uniform in space, time, and data quality), characteristics of the objective analysis techniques, and the grid used.
 These limitations and characteristics are discussed below.

-Since the publication of WOA13, substantial amounts of additional historical and modern bottle $O_2$ data have become available (e.g., GO-SHIP).
-However, even with these additional data, we are still hampered in a number of ways by a lack of oceanographic data.
-Because of the lack of $O_2$ data, we are forced to examine the annual cycle by compositing all data regardless of the year of observation.
-In some geographic areas, quality control is made difficult by the limited number of $O_2$ data collected in these areas.
-Data may exist in an area for only one season, thus precluding any representative annual analysis.
-In some areas there may be a reasonable spatial distribution of data points on which to base an analysis, but there may be only a few (perhaps only one) data values in each one-degree latitude-longitude square.
+Since the publication of WOA13, substantial amounts of additional historical and modern nutrient data have become available.
+However, even with these additional data, we are still hampered in a number of ways by a lack of oceanographic data and their quality.
+The overall precision and uncertainty in the nutrient data have improved over time.
+Because of the lack of nutrient data coverage in time and space, we are forced to examine the annual cycle by compositing all data regardless of the year of observation.
+In some geographic areas, quality control is made difficult by the limited number of nutrient data collected in these areas.
+Data may exist in an area for only one season, thus representative precluding any annual analysis.
+In some areas there may be a reasonable spatial distribution of qualitycontrolled data points on which to base an analysis, but there may be only a few (perhaps only one) data values in each onedegree latitude-longitude square.

 This atlas is divided into sections.
 We begin by describing the data sources and data distribution (Section 2).
 Then we describe the general data processing procedures (Section 3), the results (Section 4), summary (Section 5), and future work (Section 6).
-Global horizontal maps for $O_2$ , AOU, and $O_2^s$ at each individual depth levels for each composite time period are available on-line.
+Global horizontal maps for the each of the nutrients at each individual depth levels for each time period are available on-line.